 Spark Plug Wires at 1A Auto

-Your vehicle’s spark plug wires, which are also called spark plug cables, ignition wires or ignition cables, play a very important role when it comes to starting your vehicle.
-Spark plug wires transfer an electric pulse from your ignition distributor or individual coil packs depending on the vehicle’s ignition system, which is received from the battery, to the spark plugs that are inserted into each engine cylinder in the order of the firing sequence.
+Your vehicle’s spark plug wires—also called spark plug cables, ignition wires, or ignition cables—play a very important role when it comes to starting your vehicle.
+Depending on the vehicle’s ignition system, spark plug wires transfer an electric pulse from your ignition distributor or individual coil packs that is received from the battery, to the spark plugs that are inserted into each engine cylinder in the order of the firing sequence.
 This, in turn, ignites the compressed fuel-air mixture in your engine’s combustion chamber, starting your car or truck.

 In terms of connection, the spark plug wires start at the distributor, usually found near the valve cover at the top of the engine, and run to the spark plugs at the engine head.
 As technology progressed, the distributor in newer cars was eventually replaced by coil packs, and the wires start there in this case.
 Spark plug wires consist of a metal wire with connecting terminals at the end, coated in a jacket of rubber to insulate it.
 Either the rubber cover or the metal wire can wear down over time, leading to lost voltage and engine problems.